-The Storm Control is a traffic attack control resource that avoids that the LAN ports become impacted by a broadcast, multicast or unicast traffic attack in the physical interfaces.
-A traffic attack occurs when the packs overfill the LAN, creating an excessive traffic and degrading network performance.
+The Storm Control is a traffic control resource that avoids that physical interfaces become impacted by a broadcast, unknown multicast or unknown unicast traffic (DLF).
+This flood can occur with traffic attack or during a network convergence until learning MAC addresses by switches.